147.9 kb - PDF

 We listen without judgement, so you can talk to us about anything that’s troubling you.
 And if you need any practical support or information about other services, such as debt advice or bereavement support, our volunteers can point you in the direction of other useful sources of support.

 Why does the service exist?

 Support for health and social care workers in England

 Now, more than ever, it’s important that we all look after ourselves and each other, which is why we’ve worked in partnership with the NHS in England to launch this confidential wellbeing support line for NHS, social care workers, and volunteers.

 How does it work?

-The confidential support line is open 7am to 11pm, 7 days a week, and is run by dedicated and trained Samaritan volunteers who are self-isolating following government guidance.
+The confidential support line is open 7am to 11pm, 7 days a week, and is run by dedicated and trained Samaritan volunteers.
 You can call us for free on the numbers below.